 Note: Any course can have one designation at most.
 WR courses (other than A&I seminars), QRE courses, IS courses, and IDS courses can all have designations that count towards the Curricular Exploration and Intellectual Engagement requirement.

-- Humanistic Inquiry: At least six credits are required in courses from this group, in which students are introduced to humanistic inquiry with an emphasis on its historical, cultural, ethical, and/or intellectual contexts.
+At least six credits are required in courses in which students are introduced to humanistic inquiry with an emphasis on its historical, cultural, ethical, and/or intellectual contexts.

-- Literary/Artistic Analysis: At least six credits are required in courses from this group, in which there is an emphasis on analysis of literature, visual art, or performance.
+At least six credits are required in courses in which there is an emphasis on analysis of literature, visual art, or performance.

 The act of imagining and creating art is an important way of understanding and knowing art and the creative process.
 At least six credits are required in courses from this group, in which students develop an appreciation of artistic creative practice through experience.